Neurology 668

 Inpatient experience: During your inpatient time, you will have hands-on clinical experience and also are expected to follow your patients on service.
 The inpatient neurology team sees a wide range of acute neurologic disorders.
 There is a neurohospitalist that covers the service weekly, and you will be working with each neurohospitalist closely.
 Students are expected to see 2-5 inpatients per week on average.
 The student is expected to follow their assigned patient from time of consultation until discharge or the resolution of the consult issue.
 A reasonable guideline is to follow 1-3 patients at any time.
 There are no weekend or night call responsibilities.

-Clinic experience: During your outpatient time, you will be shadowing the neurologists in the private practice clinic.
-Each day, you will have the opportunity to shadow a different neurologist in clinic.
+Clinic experience: During your outpatient time, you will be working with several neurologists.
 This experience is valuable for understanding what types of neurologic problems are seen on an outpatient basis.
 You may have the opportunity to see EMG/NCS performed and also some EEG’s read by the outpatient physicians.
-It would benefit you to pay attention to how each different neurologist has their unique ability to ascertain the localization and diagnosis of each neurologic problem.